 EU bailout of Greece – “robbery and swindle”

-“Protesters continue to fight with the police.
+It is a fight that the people say they are not prepared to lose and journalist Zarkadoula Eirini witnessed clashes between police and protesters becoming increasingly angry after the austerity cuts were voted for by the Greek parliament.“Protesters continue to fight with the police.
 They are throwing stones at the police and the policemen are answering by throwing grenades and tear-gas.
 There is dense smoke in the sky but also in the metro station of Constitution Square.
 Even inside the metro station there are people who are trying to hide, but there is smoke in there.”